anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

 | 0.6938719153404236 | Top Photography Spots in London            |
 | 0.6981644034385681 | Best Photo Spots in London                 |

-The articles are still related to our query `London`, but now we have a duplicated pair of articles again: "Top Photography Spots in London" and "Best Photo Spots in London".
-So this value of \\( \lambda = .7 \\) works well for this example.
+Again, all articles are related to `London`, but we have a duplicate pair: "Top Photography Spots in London" and "Best Photo Spots in London".
+For this example, \\( \lambda = .7 \\) works well.

-Open [Jupyter Notebook](https://github.com/anton-dergunov/ml-playground/blob/master/techniques/maximal_marginal_relevance.ipynb) for this article.
+For the complete implementation, refer to the [Jupyter Notebook](https://github.com/anton-dergunov/ml-playground/blob/master/techniques/maximal_marginal_relevance.ipynb).

 References: